Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 Coaxial cable wiring diagram

-What Audio Formats Does a Coaxial Digital Audio Connection Support?
+Audio Formats Supported by Coaxial Digital

 However, a coaxial digital connection does not support multichannel LPCM, Dolby Digital Plus, Dolby Atmos, DTS:X or high-definition audio such as DTS-HD Master Audio and Dolby TrueHD.